Moby Corse ferry Review and Specifications

-Moby Lines (founded in 1959, headquartered in Milan Italy) is an Italian ferry company operating on shipping routes that connect mainland Italy and France with the Mediterranean islands Corsica, Elba and Sardinia.
-Moby Line's current fleet includes the ships Moby Aki, Moby Corse, Moby Dada, Moby Drea, Moby Kiss, Moby Niki, Moby Otta, Moby Tommy, Moby Vincent, Moby Wonder, Moby Zaza.
+Moby Lines (founded in 1959, headquartered in Milan Italy) is an Italian ferry company operating on shipping routes that connect mainland Italy and France with the Mediterranean islands Corsica, Elba, and Sardinia.
+Moby Line's current fleet includes the ships Moby Aki, Moby Corse, Moby Dada, Moby Drea, Moby Kiss, Moby Niki, Moby Otta, Moby Tommy, Moby Vincent, Moby Wonder, Moby Zaza, Princess Anastasia.

 Moby Corse ferry wiki

-- During the ship's refurbishment in 2006, the Freight Drivers Lounge (deck 7) was transformed into Reserved Seating Lounge fitted with Pullman reclining seats.
+During ship's refurbishment in 2006, the Freight Drivers Lounge (deck 7) was transformed into Reserved Seating Lounge fitted with Pullman reclining seats.